-- Our decision to build on Euclid Avenue in University Circle put CHSC on a predeveloped site with close access to neighborhoods, amenities and public transportation.
+- Our location on Euclid Avenue in University Circle put CHSC on a predeveloped site with close access to neighborhoods, amenities, and public transportation.

-- Efficient use of green space: The small amount of landscaping requires no irrigation system.
+- Our efficient use of green space and minimal landscaping requires no irrigation system.

 - Cost-effective plumbing fixtures use 45 percent less water than typical fixtures.

 - The building is designed to be 27.5 percent more efficient than required.